 I’ve also had my best scuba-diving experience ever in PNG, at Loloata Island Resort, about an hour’s drive from Moresby.
 Not sure how it is today, but back then there was no tourism there.
 You were sharing the whole club with a handful of other expats, and everything was dirt cheap.
 We saw sharks (apparently not the ones that try to have you for dinner), turtles, giant potato cods, sea stars, the reefs were virtually untouched, it was magnificent.

 More than twenty years after I’ve been there, I wonder if it’s still the same.
 If I had the chance to visit again, I wouldn’t think twice.
 I hold my memories of PNG very dear.
 It was my first big adventure and I fell in love with the country and its people.

+For some fun facts, you could eyeball our post about Papua New Guinea trivia.
 Looking for more exotic destinations?
 Why not check out our posts about Bhutan, Nepal, the North Pole (Spitsbergen), Morocco, Norfolk, Kalmykia, Grozny, and Mount Elbrus.
 We’ve also written about hiking along the Jurassic Coast, intergalactic war at the Tokyo Robot Restaurant, skydiving near London, and a seal safari off Hunstanton.